A new perspective on dynamic network flow problems via port-Hamiltonian systems: Port-Hamiltonian formulation of network flows

 \section{Port-Hamiltonian formulation of network flows}

-In this section we reinterpret a standard static network flow problem as a special case of a PHS constrained optimal control problem as introduced in Section~\ref{sec:control}.
+In this section we start with a reinterpretation of a standard static network flow problem as a special case of a PHS constrained optimal control problem as introduced in Section~\ref{sec:control}.
 While this can not be expected to lead to competitive solution approaches as compared to well-established network optimization algorithms (see, e.g., \cite{ahuja93network}), the PHS perspective offers a wide array of modelling options that go far beyond static network flows.
 This will be exemplified with time dynamic network flow problems in Section~\ref{sec:timeNWF}.

 Minimum cost flow problems have an array of applications in operations research and thus have been extensively investigated since the 1960s, see, e.g., \cite{ahuja93network,chen22maximum,cruz22survey,ford62flows}.
 While the original formulation considers a static situation and constant flow costs, there are extensions to the dynamic case with flow dependent costs.
 However, linear network flow models require extensive reformulation and linearization techniques to approximate time dynamics and/or non-linearity of flow costs.
-To avoid these reformulations which generally lead to a dramatic increase of the network size (in terms of the number of nodes and edges) we suggest a port-Hamiltonian formulation of network flows which intrinsically covers non-linear costs and time-dynamic flows.
+To avoid these reformulations which generally lead to a dramatic increase of the network size (in terms of the number of nodes and edges) we suggest a port-Hamiltonian formulation of network flows which inherently covers non-linear costs and time-dynamic flows.

 Towards this end, let $G=(V,E)$ be a finite directed and connected graph with node set $V=\{1,\dots,N_v\}$ and edge set $E\subset V\times V$, with $|V|=N_v$ and $|E|=N_e$.
 An edge $e\in E$ from node $i$ to node $j$, $i\neq j$, is denoted by $e=(i,j)$.
 The node arc incidence matrix $A \in \{-1,0,1\}^{N_v \times N_e}$ contains one column for every edge $e=(i,j)\in E$ such that $a_{ie}=1$, $a_{je}=-1$, and $a_{ke}=0$ for all $k\in V\setminus\{i,j\}$.
 Note that the rows of $A$ sum to the zero vector since each column contains exactly one entry equal to $+1$ and one entry equal to $-1$.
 Hence, $A$ is not of full rank.
 Whenever a full-rank matrix is required in the following, we will omit an arbitrary but fixed row of $A$ (e.g., its last row) which yields the so-called full-rank node arc incidence matrix that still contains the same information as $A$.